-The test can be done on its own or as part of a CBC test.
-A doctor will often perform a platelet count test if they suspect a person has a disorder that affects platelet count.
+Doctors can perform the test independently or as part of a CBC test.
+They will often perform a platelet count test if they suspect a disorder affecting it.

-A person’s blood clots more easily when they have too many platelets.
+A person’s blood clots more quickly when they have too many platelets.

 Clotting is a natural protection against bleeding.
 The body produces more platelets during and following an injury.

-The risk of a blood clot is higher in people who are confined to bed by illness or who cannot move their limbs.
+The risk of a blood clot is higher in people confined to bed by illness or who cannot move their limbs.

-Someone who has an elevated platelet count because of a recent injury but who must remain in bed may need monitoring to reduce the risk of blood clots as a result.
+Someone who has a high platelet count because of a recent injury but who must remain in bed may need monitoring to reduce the risk of blood clots as a result.